htmos6/WireShark-and-HTTP/README.md

 * ```/election/simulate```: Has one method ```:PUSH``` that calculates the D’Hondt algorithm.
-Requires a dictionary with a key ”region” that has a valid region name and multiple keys for parties that contains the percentages. (e.g. { ”region”: ”Region1”, ”Party1”:
+Requires a dictionary with a key ”region” that has a valid region name and multiple keys for parties that contains the percentages.

-50, ”Party2”: 50 })
+(e.g. { ”region”: ”Region1”, ”Party1”: 50, ”Party2”: 50 })

 ### Client

 * In our client code, following operations completed:
   • Pull the list of the parties that are currently in the list.
-Print the party list on the console (at this stage, it should be empty).
+  • Print the party list on the console (at this stage, it should be empty).
-  • Add ”Party1”, ”Party2”, ”Party3” and ”Party4” to the list by using POST method.
+  • Add ”Party1”, ”Party2”, ”Party3” and ”Party4” to the list by using ```POST``` method.
   • Print the list of the parties by re-fetching the data.
   • Try to re-add ”Party4” and print the error message and status code.
   • Delete ”Party4” from the party list.